7 March 2017 – exhibition in Gainesville, Florida.

 Titles.
 They should help you as you look, reassure you, that you can interpret as you choose.
 I give open-ended directions.
 But that’s not to say there isn’t an element of mystery.
 In this context I’d like to pass on a neat observation by Peter Viereck in his play, The Tree Witch: “Truth is not graph and glare, but fluff and side-glance.”

-13 January 2018 – A note on blood synchronicity: a painting I made two years ago and the cover artwork for the record “Yo Mae Leh” currently being played on radio 6.
+13 January 2018 – A note on blood synchronicity: a painting, “So Tell Me I’m Wrong”, from early 2017 and the cover artwork for the record “Yo Mae Leh” currently being played on radio 6.

 I like the record and especially the strand of chanting which seems to reference Native American ceremonial singing.
 And I do wonder if it is synchronicity in the artwork or perhaps in fact, I myself, am being referenced.
 Either way, I’m happy.